 Figure 2: DANZ - Access any traffic for real-time analysis

-- Software Defined Networking (SDN) support, enabled by the programmability of Arista EOS, makes it possible to directly steer specific network flows to the desired analysis tools
+- Software Defined Cloud Networking (SDCN) support, enabled by the programmability of Arista EOS, makes it possible to directly steer specific network flows to the desired analysis tools.

 Triggers and automated actions are supported via direct APIs to the network infrastructure.
 Log monitoring, and packet capture can allow staff to respond quickly by alerting team members by email, and by automatically redirecting suspicious traffic and event logs to the SIEM and traffic recording tools so that responders have the fingerprints of the attackers and the details of the developing attack scenario immediately.